France's Arnault faces storm of scorn over nationality move

 The case showed that tax conventions with countries such as Belgium, Luxembourg and Switzerland might have to be renegotiated in coming years, he said.

-Hollande's 75 percent tax on income above 1 million euros ($1.3 mln) per year is the highest rate of any rich country.
+Hollande's 75 percent tax on income above 1 million euros per year is the highest rate of any rich country.

 Taxes often compel wealthy French to seek fiscal residence in neighbours with easier terms like Belgium, Switzerland and Luxembourg, at a cost of some 50 billion euros annually for the French state, according to a Senate report published in July.